-- (a) reviewed the Company's procedures for providing information to the independent qualified reserves evaluators; - (b) met with the independent qualified reserves evaluators to determine whether any restrictions affected the ability of the independent qualified reserves evaluators to report without reservations; and - (c) reviewed the resources data with management and the independent qualified reserves evaluator.
+- 1. reviewed the Company's procedures for providing information to the independent qualified reserves evaluators; - met with the independent qualified reserves evaluators to determine whether any restrictions affected the ability of the independent qualified reserves evaluators to report without reservations; and - reviewed the resources data with management and the independent qualified reserves evaluator.

 The same committee of the Board of Directors has reviewed the Company's procedures for assembling and reporting other information associated with oil and gas activities and has reviewed that information with management.
-The Board of Directors has, on the recommendation of the committee, approved vary and the variations may be material.
-Dated: March 15, 2011.
-(Signed) Donald R. Lindsay (Signed) Chris M.T.
-Thompson President and Chief Executive Officer Director (Signed) Ronald A. Millos (Signed) Mayank M. Ashar Senior Vice President, Finance and Chief Financial Officer Director
+The Board of Directors has, on the recommendation of the committee, approved

-- (d) the content and filing with securities regulatory authorities of the resources data and other oil and gas information; - (e) the filing of the report of the independent qualified reserves evaluator; and - (f) the content and filing of this report.
+- 1. the content and filing with securities regulatory authorities of the resources data and other oil and gas information; - 2. the filing of the report of the independent qualified reserves evaluator; and - 3. the content and filing of this report.

-Because the resources data are based on judgments regarding future events, actual results will
+Because the resources data are based on judgments regarding future events, actual results will vary and the variations may be material.